harshitpaunikar1/reliable-browser-video-calling/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and added inline comments in the dense sections — would have been confusing to revisit without them.
 - Deliverable: One of those satisfying small wins.
+## 2025-07-29 - Day 10: Artifacts

+- Task summary: Ended up revisiting this in the evening — the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: Pushed before end of day.